florentpoujol/superpowers-game-flang-plugin/readme.md

 ## Test project

-The `test project` folder contains a ... test project.
+The `project` folder contains a test project.

 To run it, put the project folder `fLang` in Superpowers' projects folder, start the server, access the project then run it and open the console.